Dick Tracy: Film serials

 Dick Tracy made his film debut in Dick Tracy (1937), a 15-chapter movie serial by Republic Pictures starring Ralph Byrd.
 The Spider Gang was on the loose, tired of Dick Tracy's cunning skills.
 Through the 15-chapter serial, 15 different cases were solved, all plots by the Spider Gang.
 Dick Tracy was also in search of his missing brother, Gordon Tracy (Carleton Young).
 The Dick Tracy character proved very popular, and a second serial, Dick Tracy Returns, appeared in 1938 (reissued in 1948).
 Dick Tracy's G-Men was released in 1939 (reissued in 1955).
-The last was Dick Tracy vs. Crime Inc. in 1941 (reissued as Dick Tracy vs. the Phantom Empire in 1952).
+The last was Dick Tracy vs. Crime Inc. in 1941 (reissued as Dick Tracy vs. Phantom Empire in 1952).

 The sequels were produced under an interpretation of the contract for the first Dick Tracy serial, which gave license for "a series or serial".
 As a result, Chester Gould received no further money for the sequel serials.

 Dick Tracy is portrayed as an FBI agent, or "G-Man", based in California rather than as a detective in the police force of a Midwestern city resembling Chicago, and, aside from himself and Junior, no characters from the strip appear in any of the four serials.

 However, comic relief sidekick "Mike McGurk" bears some resemblance to Tracy's partner from the strip, Pat Patton; Tracy's secretary, Gwen Andrews (played by several actresses in the course of the series, including Jennifer Jones under a variation of her real name, Phyllis Isley), provides the same kind of feminine interest as Tess Trueheart; and FBI Director Clive Anderson (Francis X. Bushman and others) is the same kind of avuncular superior as Chief Brandon.

 The first serial, Dick Tracy, is now in the public domain.